James Watt: Early life and education

+Scientific studies and inventions

 Watt and the kettle

 There is a popular story that Watt was inspired to invent the steam engine by seeing a kettle boiling, the steam forcing the lid to rise and thus showing Watt the power of steam.
-This story is told in many forms; in some Watt is a young lad, in others he is older, sometimes it's his mother's kettle, sometimes his aunt's.
-Watt did not actually invent the steam engine, as the story implies, but dramatically improved the efficiency of the existing Newcomen engine by adding a separate condenser.
-This is difficult to explain to someone not familiar with concepts of heat and thermal efficiency.
-It appears that the story was created, possibly by Watt's son James Watt Jr., and persists because it is easy for children to understand and remember.
+This story is told in many forms; in some Watt is a young lad, in others he is older, sometimes it's his mother's kettle, sometimes his aunt's, suggesting that it may be apocryphal.
+In any event, Watt did not invent the steam engine, but significantly improved the efficiency of the existing Newcomen engine by adding a separate condenser, consistent with the now-familiar principles of thermal efficiency.
+The story was possibly created by Watt's son, James Watt, Jr., who was determined to preserve and embellish his father's legacy.
 In this light, it can be seen as akin to the story of Isaac Newton and the falling apple and his discovery of gravity.

-Although it is often dismissed as a myth, the story of Watt and the kettle has a basis in fact.
+Although likely a myth, the story of Watt and the kettle has a basis in fact.
 In trying to understand the thermodynamics of heat and steam, James Watt carried out many laboratory experiments and his diaries record that in conducting these, he used a kettle as a boiler to generate steam.